Amit-IITM/mad2notes/README.md

 **DOM** : Document Object Model<br>
 Structure of document on browser, You can directly change what you are seeing.

+**CSRF** : Cross Site request Forgery <br>
+let's say you login your bank account in one tab and in another tab you open another tab which belongs to hacker.
+So if Hacker send "withdrawl" request to bank server then bank server will not be able to find difference between sender tab. and Hacker will get your money.<br>
+Solution : One time use token

 ### ⁂ Some facts
 - Default port number of Flask application is **5000**.
 - JS engine generally use **UTF-16** encoding.